2pisoftware/cmfive-core/README.md

 }
 ```

-Everything in the models folder gets autoloaded so all you need to do to invoke this function from anywhere there is an instance of Web, is to call:
+Everything in the models folder gets autoloaded, so all you need to do to invoke this function from anywhere (via an instance of Web), is to call:
 ```php
 $my_song = $w->Music->getSong($the_id);
 ```